ROMSHING HAKKA TEA PICKING OPERA TROUPE & MIAOLI CHEN FAMILY PEIKUAN PAYIN GROUP

 Over the years, Prof. Cheng, Rom Shing has won the Folk Art Heritage Award, the Award for Successfully Promoting Social Education in Art and Culture, and many other recolonizations offered by the Ministry of Culture and Ministry of Education of Taiwan.
 In addition, for six consecutive years from 2014 to 2020, the Troupe won Golden Melody Awards for Best Performance, Best Audio, and Video Production in Traditional Musical Performing Arts category.
 In 2022, to honor his lifelong contribution to preserving and promoting Taiwanese Hakka PA YIN, Prof. Cheng, Rom Shing has been accorded the highest craftsmanship status in Taiwan, "Taiwan's Treasure 人間國寶."

-the event in berlin
+the performance in berlin

 Tickets or reservations are not required.